Can Osteopaths contribute to the rehabilitation process of running injuries?

 Achilles Tendonitis

-Your achilles tendon runs from the back of your heel to your calf muscles.
-Injury to the area may be caused poor running technique, increasing your mileage and/or speed too quickly.
+Your Achilles tendon (AT) runs from the back of your heel to your calf muscles.
+Injury to the area may be caused by poor running technique, increasing your mileage and/or speed too quickly, and poor function of ankle, knee or hip joints.
+Tight calf and hamstring tensions are also known to aggravate AT.

-It could also be due to poor function of the ankle, knee or hip functions.
-Tight calf and hamstring tensions are also know to aggravate AT .
-If you are feeling pain and tenderness to touch along the back of foot or above the heel (sometimes swelling) are normal symptoms.
+If you are feeling pain and tenderness to touch along the back of the foot or above the heel (sometimes swelling) are normal symptoms.

 What Causes Achilles Tendonitis to Flare Up?